Jefferson City High School

 Jefferson City High School (JCHS) is a public secondary school in Jefferson City, Missouri.
 It is one of the five public high schools in Cole County and is one of two in Jefferson City.

 History

-The Jefferson City Public School District was established in 1838, but the first separate high school building was not built until 1905, with the creation of what is now the Simonsen 9th Grade Center.
-The current high school building opened on January 22, 1964 and houses 9th-12th graders.
+The Jefferson City Public School District was established in 1838, but the first separate high school building was not built until 1905, with the creation of the now closed Simonsen 9th Grade Center.
+The current high school building opened on January 22, 1964, and houses 9th-12th graders.

 Academics

-Jefferson City High School serves approximately 1805 students grades 9-12.
+Jefferson City High School serves approximately 1805 students grades 9–12.
 Jefferson City High School is designated as a high school by the Missouri Department of Elementary and Secondary Education.
 The school is accredited by the Missouri Department of Elementary and Secondary Education.
-Students may earn college credit from Lincoln University through approved courses on the JCHS campus during regular school hours.
+Students may earn dual enrollment college credit from Lincoln University through approved courses on the JCHS campus during regular school hours.